-- It shall be no closer than six hundred (600) feet from any zoned parcel in the City designated by state law as a sensitive use, and pursuant to Section 6-5.33 (a).
-The distance measured shall be the horizontal distance measured in a straight line from the property line of those parcels in Section 6-5.26 (b) to the closest property line of the lot on which the cannabis business is located. - (2) It shall be no closer than six hundred (600) feet from any parcel containing any of the following: - A. A school providing instruction in kindergarten or any grades 1 through 12, (whether public, private, or charter, including pre-school, transitional kindergarten, and K-12); - B. A commercial daycare center licensed by the State, County or City or that is in existence at the time the license is issued unless the State licensing authority or the City specifies a greater radius. - C. A youth center that is in existence prior to the submittal of the initial cannabis application or at the time the license is issued, unless the State licensing authority or the City specifies a greater radius. - (b) Retail may only be zoned in the following zone districts: C1 (Light Commercial), or C2 (Heavy Commercial), and must meet all of the requirements for development in these zones.
-The commercial cannabis businesses must also meet all of the following distance requirements: - (1) It shall be no closer than six hundred (600) feet from any zoned parcel in the City designated by state law as a sensitive use, and pursuant to Section 6-5.33(b)(a).
-The distance measured shall be the horizontal distance measured in a straight line from the property line of those parcels in Section 6-5.33(b)(a) to the closest property line of the lot on which the cannabis business is located. - (2) It shall be no closer than six hundred (600) feet from any parcel containing any of the following: - A. A school providing instruction in kindergarten or any grades 1 through 12, (whether public, private, or charter, including pre-school, transitional kindergarten, and K-12);
+- (6) Be provided with adequate electricity, sewerage, disposal, water, fire protection and storm drainage facilities for the intended purpose. - (B) A cannabis business engaging in cultivation, distribution, manufacturing, retail and testing labs must meet the following rules relating to proximity to sensitive uses - (1) Shall be no closer than six hundred (600) feet from any zoned parcel in the City designated by state law as a sensitive use, and pursuant to Section 6-5.33 (a).
+The distance measured shall be the horizontal distance measured in a straight line from the property line of those parcels in Section 6-5.26 (b) to the closest property line of the lot on which the cannabis business is located. - (2) Shall be no closer than six hundred (600) feet from any parcel containing any of the following: - (a) A school providing instruction in kindergarten or any grades 1 through 12, (whether public, private, or charter, including pre-school, transitional kindergarten, and K-12). - (b) A commercial daycare center licensed by the State, County or City or that is in existence at the time the license is issued unless the State licensing authority or the City specifies a greater radius. - (c) A Youth Center that is in existing. - (C) A non-retail cannabis business must also meet the following requirements: - (1) Shall be no closer than six hundred (600) feet from any zoned parcel in the City designated by state law as a sensitive use, and pursuant to Section 6-5.33(b)(a).
+The distance measured shall be the horizontal distance measured in a straight line from the property line of those parcels in Section 6-5.33(b)(a) to the closest property line of the lot on which the cannabis business is located. - (2) Shall not be closer than six hundred (600) feet from any parcel containing any of the following: - (a) A school providing instruction in kindergarten or any grades 1 through 12, (whether public, private, or charter, including pre-school, transitional kindergarten, and K-12); - (b) A commercial daycare center licensed by the State, County or City or that is in existence at the time the license is issued, unless the State licensing authority or the City specifies a greater radius;